Tag: anime

 Archive of Australian Alternative Comics, Art, Comics, Film, Japanning July 18, 2011

-Saturday July 16, 2011 was a day of anime amusement at SMASH! (the Sydney Manga and Anime Show).
-Over the past few years the local interest in manga and anime has been growing.
+Saturday July 16, 2011 was a day of comics and anime amusement at SMASH!
+(Sydney Manga And Anime Show).
+Over the past few years the local interest in manga and anime has been increasing.
 Initially ignored by existing comics conventions the manga fans went out and created their own event.
-Some even began learning Japanese so that they could translate the manga.
+Some even began learning Japanese so that they could translate the manga that they loved!
 The new conventions provided opportunities for fans to meet and enjoy these two media.
-Some local female creators began making their own versions of shōjo manga as a form of alternative comics using with local content.
+Some local female creators even began making their own versions of shōjo manga.
 Interest continued to grow, as did the events.
-In Sydney there was Animania, in Melbourne, Manifest.
-And then there was SMASH!
+Within Australia, Sydney had Animania, Melbourne had Manifest...then along came SMASH! also in Sydney.

 The SMASH!
 2011 program.

-Located for the first time in its short 5 year history at the Sydney Convention Centre due to it outgrowing its previous smaller venues at the Rounhouse, University of New South Wales and the Sydney Town Hall.
+In 2011 it was located, for the first time in its short 5 year history, at the Sydney Convention Centre.
+It had outgrown its previous smaller venues at the Roundhouse, University of New South Wales and the Sydney Town Hall.

 Welcome from Box Man.
 (Photo by Louise Graber)

-A suitable occasion for dressing up, there were costumes that required weeks of sewing, beading, feathering and functioning, paraded throughout the venue and on the cosplay stage.
+A suitable event for Cosplay, there were some costumes featuring sewing, beading, feathering and functioning.
+These were paraded both inside and outside the venue and on the cosplay stage.

 There were Hobby Rooms for the construction and display of dolls and robots.

-…not to mention a Gundam workshop, Karaoke, videogames, a screening of the excellent anime Summer Wars, sewing, pattern and armour making workshops, and a huge trading floor full of vendors, artists and clubs.
-And it all flourished in the presence of the patronage of the Japan Foundation.
-Japanese popular culture thrived on a wonderful day!
-My report on last year’s event can be found on Forbidden Planet International.
+Other events included a Gundam workshop, Karaoke session, videogames and a screening of the anime Summer Wars.
+There were also sewing, pattern and armour making workshops…plus the huge trading floor full of vendors, artists and fan clubs.
+It all flourished in the presence of the patronage of the Japan Foundation.
+Japanese popular culture thrived at this event and made it a wonderful day!

 FOOTNOTE: I SAW A BIG SAW AT BIG SIGHT!
-As an addendum to this convention report I must mention another I visited in Tokyo.
-I travelled by monorail to Odaiba Island, an artificial island built in Tokyo Bay to attend the Tokyo Anime Fair at a venue called Tokyo Big Sight (pronounced Biggu Saito in Japanese).
+As an addendum to this convention report I wish to mention an event I attended in Tokyo last year.
+I travelled by monorail to Odaiba Island, an artificial island built in Tokyo Bay…to attend the Tokyo Anime Fair at a venue called Tokyo Big Sight (pronounced Biggu Saito in Japanese).
 Big Sight?
 I thought that must be a misspelling along Japlish lines for the name of a large exhibition space.
-Shouldn’t it be called Big Site?
-However, as it turned out, it was named Big Sight but there were definitely some big sights to behold and it was a very large exhibition site.
-No sign of Godzilla but I thought of Thor as the monorail travelled over the Rainbow Bridge past some rather high tech looking buildings such as this one in the photo below of Fuji TV headquarters.
+There were definitely some big architectural sights to behold as it was a very large exhibition space.
+No sign of Godzilla though!
+I thought of Thor as the monorail travelled over the Rainbow Bridge…but instead saw the high tech buildings of Fuji TV headquarters.

 The headquarters of Fuji TV(building designed by Japanese architect Kenzo Tange) and the Joyopolis Arcade.
 (Photo by Michael Hill)

-Then on arrival at the Big Sight location things started to look a bit unusual.
-There was an open space beneath a series of inverted pyramids sitting on glass covered, cantilevered legs.
-This giant entrance had the effect of reducing the scale of the people passing beneath it and thus enhancing the ‘big’ aspect implied in the name of the site.
+On arrival at the Big Sight location things started to look a little unusual.
+There was an open space beneath a series of inverted pyramids sitting on glass covered, cantilevered legs(see photo below).
+This giant entrance had the effect of considerably reducing the scale of the people passing beneath it.
+Then I understood the ‘big’ aspect implied in the name of the site.

 Tokyo Big Sight-entrance.
 (Photo by Michael Hill)

-The walk from the monorail station to the entrance of the Big Sight exhibition centre has something of an epic feel to it.
-It’s over there but it’s a long way to go over there and as one approaches, and that takes some time, the pyramids appear to grow in size and tower above one, providing something of a shrinking feeling as one nears.
-It was during this long walk that I happened to look over a railing, because I had drifted to one side of the open walkway, that I caught a glimpse of another large object embedded in the grass on the level below.
-A sculpture…an art installation…a large saw…unmistakably something by the Pop artist Claes Oldenburg.
-It was a big sight to see at this big site.
+The walk from the monorail station to the Big Sight exhibition also had an epic feel to it.
+It looked a lot closer than the long walk it took to get there.
+It was during this walk that I experienced a visual surprise…the sight of a large object embedded in the grass on the level below.
+It was a sculpture, an art installation of a large saw…unmistakably something by the Swedish/American Pop artist Claes Oldenburg.
+It also was a “big sight” to see at this big site.

 Saw, Sawing by Claes Oldenburg.
 (Photo by Michael Hill)